dylanroscover/Embody/README.md

 #### :floppy_disk: BETA version 4.0.0

 ## :notebook_with_decorative_cover: Overview
 Embody provides simple yet robust externalization for TouchDesigner projects.
-It uses a tag-based approach to identify which operators in your project should be externalized, versus ones that should not.
-It includes a lister, contextual tagging menu, and keyboard shortcuts for smooth management.
+It uses a tag-based approach to identify which operators in your project should be externalized, and in which format.
+It includes a lister, contextual tagging menu, and keyboard shortcuts for a pleasant UX.

 <img src='https://raw.githubusercontent.com/dylanroscover/Embody/master/img/screenshot1.jpg' width='700'>

 ## :page_with_curl: Defaults
 By default this component will open in Disabled mode and have no effect on your project.
-The default externalization Folder is `lib`, which must reside in a folder relative to your project toe (inside `project.folder`).
+The default externalization Folder is `lib`, which should reside in a folder relative to your project toe (inside `project.folder`).

 Embody automatically uses the same folder structure as your network for externalizing files.